 - A cap or a hat

-- A rainjacket or a hoodie, if you’re planning to stay for the sunset, sometimes it gets quite windy and chilly on the top even in summer
+- A rainjacket or a hoodie, sometimes it is quite windy and chilly on the top even in summer

-- Sunscreen, a must-have item hiking up or on Table Mountain, you’re exposed to the sun for hours.
+- Sunscreen is a must-have item when hiking Table Mountain, you’re exposed to the sun for hours.

 - GPS watch if you want to get detailed information on your hike including distances, elevation gain, maximum heart rate, calories used, etc.

 Places to stay

 - Cape Town side | Villa Zeezicht | 49 on Hof | Redbourne Hilldrop Guesthouse |